Beats

 ebs

-The Emergency Broadcast System was a broadcast protocol in effect in the United States from 1963-1997.
+The Emergency Broadcast System was a broadcast protocol in effect in the United States from 1963–1997.
 It has since been replaced with the Emergency Alert System.
 Radio and television stations across the nation were required to transmit a special audio signal whenever the local or national authorities needed to alert the general population of an emergency situation.
 Although designed to warn of a military attack, the system was normally used to warn of natural emergencies like tornadoes or flash floods.
 The EBS system is most famous, however, for its frequent tests.
-These consisted of the EBS alert tone followed by an announcement that the sound you just heard was only a test. ("Had this been a real emergency …. ") The EBS alert tone is actually two tones of similar pitch that form a particularly spooky beat frequency.
-Since the EBS was a Cold War civil defense initiative, many people associate this tone with the approach of nuclear attack and the end of the world.
+These consisted of the EBS alert tone followed by an announcement that the sound you just heard was only a test.
+(Had this been an actual emergency….)
+The EBS alert tone is actually two tones of similar pitch that form a particularly spooky beat frequency.
+Since the EBS was a Cold War civil defense initiative many people associate this tone with the approach of nuclear attack and the end of the world.

 additional topics